It seems like everyone around me is “building their home library”.

 In my case we live on one full-time and one part time since I work 24 hours a week at the hospital.
 We have to make our dollars stretch!
 But what if the dollars just aren’t there?
 It has been pretty tight around here lately so I know from which I speak.

 Here are some ideas to help you stretch those dollars by borrowing:

 - Use your local library for literature, yes, but also for curriculum.
 MANY library systems carry teacher’s books of reproducibles, blackline map books, even full curriculum.
 I tried out The Writing Road to Reading for two months prior to buying it, because I was able to check it out from the library.

 - Use your friends.
 Okay, not really use your friends, but what if you sat down with a friend and pooled your curriculum?
 Trade off!
 If you’re doing different periods of history, swap what you have used, for what she has used.
 I have done this several times and it worked out well for both families.

 - Use ideas.
-The internet if literally FULL of other people’s ideas!
-You can borrow those, put a whole bunch of them together, and come up with your very own homeschooling methods. borrowed, sure, but all your own in the end.
+The internet is literally FULL of other people’s ideas.
+You can borrow those, put a whole bunch of them together, and come up with your very own homeschooling methods.
+Borrowed, sure, but all your own in the end.

 - Use a rental service.
 Now, I’m not sure if there is such a service that carries HOMESCHOOL specific curriculum, but I do know that there are many textbook rental places online.
-We learned the hard way with our 17 year old daughter’s English book for community college.
+We learned the hard way with our 17-year-old daughter’s English book for community college.
 She wasn’t able to sell it back to the school bookstore (they had purchased their quota of used books already) and it took a long time to sell it via the student bulletin board.
 Enter Bookrenter.com.
-We now rent all of her books, pay about 25% of what we would to buy them, and we aren’t stuck with them after the quarter is over.
+We now rent all of her books, pay about 25% of what we would have to buy them, and we aren’t stuck with them after the quarter is over.
 I LOVE THAT.
 There are MANY other college textbook rental sites now too.